-- Almost Full: The device has detected approximately 7.5 liters of fluid in the waste bag.
+- Almost Full: The device has detected approximately 8 liters of fluid in the waste bag.
 The procedure will continue but the waste bag should be emptied soon. - Auto-Fill Disabled: The reservoir weigher is not active.
-When in Standby, you will need to touch Fill to enter the Fill phase. - Auto-Wash Ask User: When the device detects the bowl is full, it will transition to the Fill Paused state, display a message indicating that the bowl is full and ready to enter the Wash phase, and prompt you to select the next action. - Auto-Wash Disabled: The device will remain in the Fill phase until you touch Wash to transition from the Fill phase to the Wash phase. - !
+When in Standby, you will need to touch Fill to enter the Fill phase. - Auto-Wash Disabled: In Manual Mode, the device will remain in the Fill phase until you touch Wash to transition from the Fill phase to the Wash phase. - Effluent Sensor Disabled: This icon appears if there has been a line sensor failure and you have chosen to continue the procedure while monitoring the quality of the effluent.